Carpet: Iran

 Iranian carpet is derived from Persian art and culture.
 Carpet-weaving in Persia dates back to the Bronze Age.
 The earliest surviving corpus of Persian carpets comes from the Safavid dynasty (1501–1736) in the 16th century.
 However, painted depictions prove a longer history of production.
 There is much variety among classical Persian carpets of the 16th and 17th centuries.
 Common motifs include scrolling vine networks, arabesques, palmettes, cloud bands, medallions, and overlapping geometric compartments rather than animals and humans.
 This is because Islam, the dominant religion in that part of the world, forbids their depiction.
 Still, some show figures engaged either in the hunt or feasting scenes.
 The majority of these carpets are wool, but several silk examples produced in Kashan survive.

 Iran is also the world's largest producer and exporter of handmade carpets, producing three-quarters of the world's total output and having a share of 30% of world's export markets.
-The world’s largest hand-woven carpet was produced by Iran Carpet Company (ICC) at the order of the Diwan of the Royal Court of Sultanate of Oman to cover the entire floor of the main praying hall of the Sultan Qaboos Grand Mosque (SQGM) in Muscat.
+The world's largest hand-woven carpet was produced by Iran Carpet Company (ICC) at the order of the Diwan of the Royal Court of Sultanate of Oman to cover the entire floor of the main praying hall of the Sultan Qaboos Grand Mosque (SQGM) in Muscat.

 Pakistan

 The art of weaving developed in South Asia at a time when few other civilizations employed it.
 Excavations at Harappa and Mohenjo-Daro, ancient cities of the Indus Valley civilization, have established that the inhabitants used spindles and spun a wide variety of weaving materials.
 Some historians consider that the Indus Valley civilization first developed the use of woven textiles.
 As of the late 1990s, hand-knotted carpets were among Pakistan's leading export products and their manufacture is the second largest cottage and small industry.
 Pakistani craftsmen have the capacity to produce any type of carpet using all the popular motifs of gulls, medallions, paisleys, traceries, and geometric designs in various combinations.
-At the time of independence, manufacturing of carpets was set up in Sangla Hill, a small town of District Sheikhupura.
-Chaudary Mukhtar Ahmad Member son of Maher Ganda introduced and taught this art to locals and immigrants.
+At the time of independence, manufacturing of carpets was set up in Sangla Hill, a small town of Sheikhupura District.
+Chaudary Mukhtar Ahmad Member, son of Maher Ganda, introduced and taught this art to locals and immigrants.
 He is considered founder of this industry in Pakistan.
 Sangla Hill is now a focal point of the carpet industry in Pakistan.
-Almost all the exporters and manufacturers who are running their business at Lahore, Faisalabad and Karachi have their area offices in Sangla Hill.
+Almost all the exporters and manufacturers who are running their business at Lahore, Faisalabad, and Karachi have their area offices in Sangla Hill.

+In Pakistan, multiple material types are used including: wool, silk and cotton or jute etc. Carpet textures are typically soft and light in Pakistan.

 Scandinavia

 Scandinavian rugs are among the most popular of all weaves in modern design.
-Preferred by influential modernist thinkers, designers, and advocates for a new aesthetic in the mid-twentieth century, Scandinavian rugs have become very widespread in many different avenues of contemporary interior design.
+Preferred by influential modernist thinkers, designers, and advocates for a new aesthetic in the mid-twentieth century, Scandinavian rugs have become widespread in many different avenues of contemporary interior design.
 With a long history of adaptation and evolution, the tradition of Scandinavian rug-making is among the most storied of all European rug-making traditions.